Best lightweight electric bikes: Power your rides with a low-weight e-bike boost

 Reasons to avoid

-Specialized's e-bikes fall into its 4x You and 2x You categories, with the Turbo Vado SL in the latter.
-That's because Specialized uses its lighter weight, less powerful SL 1.1 motor in the Turbo Vado SL.
+Specialized's range of e-bikes falls into either its 4x You or its 2x You categories, with the Turbo Vado SL in the latter.
+That's because Specialized uses its lighter-weight, less powerful SL 1.1 motor in the Turbo Vado SL.
 There's still a claimed 130km range though thanks to the relatively high battery capacity and you can add a range extender for an extra 64km between charges.

 The 5.0 spec comes either without lights, mudguards and a rack or as an EQ version which adds these - and a little extra weight.
 Both bikes get Specialized's FutureShock 1.5 suspension headset with 20mm of travel to the handlebars.